masyl/isomaton/doc/roadmap.md

 - Non solid block type should have a z priority, so that smoke appears over an egg, and the egg over the grass
 - Better choice of easing for actor animation... could even "hop" on the next coordinate
 - Water has two bloc states... water on top and water under another bloc (same situation elsewhere?)
-- Figure out how item crafting play into the story and how it is done
+- Figure out how item crafting/alchemy plays into the story and how it is done
 - Rotate the stage n, e, s, w. and show a compass rose or arrows for cardinal directions
 - Render block shadows and add property to "hasShadow"

 ## Far Future Backlog

 - Multiplayer Server/Gameplay
 - Rewind a game to any given point

 ## Abandonned ideas

 - Show a top-view map.
 The new concept doesnt require scrolling across a larger than viewport world.
 - Coord movements in 26 directions instead of 6 directions ?
 No. This would complexify any "push/pull" logic too much

 ## Ideas for Bloc Types and Items

 - Naturals
 	- Long grass
 	- Mushrooms